serverstf/python-valve/docs/index.rst

 Welcome to python-valve's documentation!
 ========================================
-python-valve is a Python library which aims to provide the ability to interace with various Valve services and products, including: the Steam web API, locally installed Steam clients, Source servers and the Source master server.
+python-valve is a Python library which aims to provide the ability to interface with various Valve services and products, including: the Steam web API, locally installed Steam clients, Source servers and the Source master server.